Psilocybin For Depression: Scientific Research And Experiences

 Case Study: Breakthrough After Years Of Depression

 A participant in Johns Hopkins research (pseudonym: Michael) had suffered depression for twenty years that persisted despite various medications.
-After his psilocybin session, he described an almost immediate separation from depressive thoughts.
+After his psilocybin session, he described a shift in his relationship to depressive thoughts.
 "I realized my depression had become part of me, but it wasn't who I am," he said.
-Four years later, he reports remaining free from depression without medication.
+This is an illustrative account from a research context and does not constitute evidence of efficacy.

 Changes In Life Values